 Recognize

-Increased urination is one of the body's normal responses to high altitude.
-If that does not happen, consider this a symptom of dehydration.
+Needing to visit the washroom first thing in the morning is normal, and increased urination is one of the body's normal responses to high altitude.
+If either of those does not happen when expected, consider this a symptom of dehydration.

 If you do show signs of dehydration — or to prevent it before signs show up — the main thing is to drink enough.
 You can also try to reduce whatever stress is leading to the dehydration; in hot weather, find air conditioning or at least shade; at altitude, descend or at least do not ascend further; in a marathon, quit or at least slow down.